PrittoRuban/system-design-crypto-trace/README.md

 - **Database:** MongoDB - For storing transaction traces and associated metadata.
 - **Machine Learning:** Python microservices - For clustering, behavior analysis, and identity attribution.
 - **Security:** JWT for authentication, HTTPS for secure communication, and encryption for sensitive data.
-- **Cloud Deployment:** Backend on AWS/GCP, Frontend on Vercel/Netlify, with a CI/CD pipeline.
+- **Cloud Deployment:** Backend on Google Console, Frontend on Vercel.

 ### **2. Key Modules**